-The lack of taurine will cause a host of health problems in cats including blindness, decaying teeth, and even death.
+The lack of taurine will cause a host of health problems in cats including blindness, decaying teeth and even death.
 Because of that, all cat foods sold in North America and most countries are required to contain taurine.
-If you don’t see taurine on the label, don’t buy it!
+If you do not see taurine on the label, do not buy it.

 There are many other supplements common to manufactured cat foods.
-Most labeled supplements are necessary vitamins and minerals like vitamins A, D, E, B-complex, zinc, selenium, cobalt, iron, etc. These nutrients are necessary for the domestic pet cat and growing kitten, according to the AAFCO Cat Nutritional Requirements.
+Most labeled supplements are necessary vitamins and minerals like vitamins A, D, E, B-complex, zinc, selenium, cobalt, iron, etc. These nutrients are necessary for the domestic cat and growing kitten, according to the AAFCO Cat Nutritional Requirements.

 Why?
-One reason is that, unlike feral and big cats in the wild, pet cats don’t eat fresh kill.
-Instead, we feed them manufactured foods which have been depleted of these nutrients by cooking, extruding, and further processing.
+One reason is that, unlike feral and big cats in the wild, pet cats do not eat fresh kill.
+Instead, we feed them manufactured foods which have been depleted of these nutrients by cooking, extruding and further processing.
 Whether this is a good or bad thing is debatable.
 But, as long as we keep cats as pets, we need to feed them according to their nutritional needs.

 5. Observe the Flavor, Smell and Texture

 Let’s face it, we all know that cats are finicky eaters.
-One cat might devour the salmon cat food you put in front of him while another will just ignore it as in “ho-hum, where’s the beef?”
+One cat might devour the salmon cat food you put in front of them while another will just ignore it as in “ho-hum, where’s the beef?”
 Because of that fact, there are a lot of cat food recipes and they are all vying for your dollar.

 Best Wet, Dry and Raw Cat Foods